Costs of Common Prenatal Tests

 Gold | $207 |

-However, any medical expenses you have for procedures that aren't covered by insurance or those you pay for in cash without using your insurance will not count toward your insurance plan's deductible or out-of-pocket maximum.
+However, you should know that medical expenses you pay for procedures not covered by insurance will not count toward your insurance plan's deductible or out-of-pocket maximum.
+The same is true for medical tests or procedures you pay in cash without using your insurance

-NIPT tests can find out if your baby is at risk for a chromosome disorder such as Down syndrome or potential birth defects.
+NIPT tests can find out if your baby has potential birth defects, or if they're at risk for a chromosome disorder such as Down syndrome.
 The genetic screening uses a sample of the mother's blood to check for different hormones and proteins.
 The test can be done in either the first or second trimester.

-Remember that any indication of a problem will require further testing because many of these early genetic tests are unregulated by the FDA and regularly have false positive results.
+Remember that indications of a problem will require further testing, which can lead to additional costs.
+This is because many of these early genetic tests are unregulated by the FDA and may show false positive results.

 Chorionic villus sampling (CVS)